moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/cells_test_strategy.md

 #### Feature

 This testing is done as part of the day to day work of development, the unit/integration tests added as part of developing the features.
 The SET can help advise on edge cases / scenarios that should be considered for testing.
+We currently have two E2E test suites defined: `smoke` and `blocking` ([the test suite definitions](https://handbook.gitlab.com/handbook/engineering/infrastructure/test-platform/blocking-tests/#overview)).

 #### Single Cell